 Att.
-A, Al 30, 9/21 Route 105 would be adjusted as follows: The northern end would be realigned to operate east from Clairemont Square to the Kearny Mesa Transit Center, replacing Route 44 along Clairemont Mesa Blvd.
-Frequency along Clairemont Mesa Blvd. between 105 Kearny Mesa Transit Center and Clairemont Square would be 15 minutes 102 on weekdays and 30 minutes on weekends. • The Route 105 segment between Clairemont Square and UTC would be replaced during weekday peak hours by a realigned Route 50.
+A, Al 30, 9/21/ Route 105 would be adjusted as follows: • The northern end would be realigned to operate east from Clairemont 105 Square to the Kearny Mesa Transit Center, replacing Route 44 along Clairemont Mesa Blvd.
+Frequency along Clairemont Mesa Blvd. between Kearny Mesa Transit Center and Clairemont Square would be 15 minutes on weekdays and 30 minutes on weekends. • The Route 105 segment between Clairemont Square and UTC would be replaced during weekday peak hours by a realigned Route 50.
 Service along Milton St. and Burgener Blvd. would be discontinued and operated via Ingulf St. and Denver St. (current Route 105A routing).
-Routing would be adjusted in Kearny Mesa to remain on Kearny Villa Rd 120 instead of Convoy St. and Kearny Mesa Rd.
-Weekday service would be reduced to a 30-minute frequency, and weekend 204 service would be discontinued.
+120 Routing would be adjusted in Kearny Mesa to remain on Kearny Villa Rd.
+120 instead of Convoy St. and Kearny Mesa Rd.
+204 Weekday service would be reduced to a 30-minute frequency, and weekend 204 service would be discontinued.
 235 + Weekday midday service would be increased to a 15-minute frequency.
 All trips would terminate on the east end at the Miramar College Transit 237 Station.
-Continuing service to/from Sabre Springs/Peñasquitos and Rancho 237 Bernardo Transit Stations would remain available on Route 235.
-701 Sunday service would be added with a 60-minute frequency. /01 Route 703 would be entirely replaced with restored Sunday service on 703 Routes 701, 704, and 709.
-Route 704 would be adjusted as follows: 704 Operate on 3rd Ave. instead of 4th Ave. north of Naples St. 704 • Operate on F St. instead of E St. to/from the E Street Transit Center.
+Continuing service to/from Sabre Springs/Peñasquitos and Rancho Bernardo Transit Stations would remain available on Route 235.
+701 Sunday service would be added with a 60-minute frequency.
+703 Route 703 would be entirely replaced with restored Sunday service on 703 Routes 701, 704, and 709.
+Route 704 would be adjusted as follows: • Operate on 3rd Ave. instead of 4th Ave. north of Naples St. 704 • Operate on F St. instead of E St. to/from the E Street Transit Center.
 Add Sunday service between Palomar Transit Center and Sharp Hospital with a 60-minute frequency.
 Upon implementation of the South Bay Rapid in 2019, frequency would be Initial proposal 707 increased to every 30 minutes, replacing the extended Route 709 trips along maintained Rt.
-707 Eastlake Parkway.
+707 707 Eastlake Parkway.
 The span-of-service would also be increased to match the service as-is. current earliest and latest Route 709 Eastlake Parkway service.
+Service as-is.
 Proposed addition of Sunday service at 60-minute frequency.
-Initial proposal did not Also, Upon implementation of the South Bay Rapid in 2019, Route 709 include replacement of 709 service north of Olympic Parkway along Eastlake Pkwy., Boswell Rd., and Rt.
+Initial proposal did not Also, Upon implementation of the South Bay Rapid in 2019 , Route 709 include replacement of 709 service north of Olympic Parkway along Eastlake Pkwy., Boswell Rd., and Rt.
 709 Eastlake Pwky.
 Lane Ave. would be replaced with added Route 707 service.
 Service around service with increased Rt Lakeshore Dr. would be discontinued.
 707 service.
 Weekday service would be increased to a 15-minute frequency.
-Also, route 815 + would be shortened to terminate at E. Main St./Madison Ave. instead of 013 + north to Broadway.
+Also, route 815 + would be shortened to terminate at E. Main St./Madison Ave. instead of north to Broadway.
 Continuing service along E. Main St. would be available on Routes 864 and 874/875.
-816 Route would be streamlined to operate on Washington St. between Jamacha 010 Rd. and the El Cajon T.C. instead of Main St./Douglas Ave.
-832 Service along the loop of El Nopal, Los Ranchitos Rd., and 2nd St. would be 0.52 discontinued.
-Route would be restructured as an hourly , weekday counterclockwise loop 834 + from Santee Town Center to West Santee, via Cuyamaca St., Mast Blvd., Initial proposal was to 034 + West Hills Pkwy., and Mission Gorge Rd., and Town Center Pkwy.
-Service discontinue route. along Mesa Rd. and Prospect Ave. would be discontinued.
-020 New Route 838 would replace the eastern part of Route 864 east of East Initial proposal was to 838 County Square (Los Coches Rd.).
-Between East County Square and Viejas operate only 12 hours
+816 Route would be streamlined to operate on Washington St. between Jamacha Rd. and the El Cajon T.C. instead of Main St./Douglas Ave.
+832 Service along the loop of El Nopal, Los Ranchitos Rd., and 2nd St. would be discontinued.
+Route would be restructured as an hourly , weekday counterclockwise loop from Santee Town Center to West Santee, via Cuyamaca St., Mast Blvd., Initial proposal was to 834 + West Hills Pkwy, and Mission Gorge Rd, and Town Center Pkwy, Service discontinue route 834 + West Hills Pkwy., and Mission Gorge Rd., and Town Center Pkwy.
+Service along Mesa Rd. and Prospect Ave. would be discontinued discontinue route.
+834 + West Hills Pkwy., and Mission Gorge Rd., and Town Center Pkwy.
+Service along Mesa Rd. and Prospect Ave. would be discontinued.
+New Route 838 would replace the eastern part of Route 864 east of East discontinue route.
+Initial proposal was to